 Tad Dibbern <DIBBERN_D@a1.mscf.upenn.edu>

 In the final scene of the "big night" dinner the wine bottles across the table and in the kitchen with Secondo all have the trademark pink DOCG label on the bottle stem.
-The DOCG pink label was released in Italy only in the 1990s; the movie is set much earlier.
+The DOCG pink label was released in Italy only in the 1990s; the movie is set in the 1950s.
 See more »

 [offers a taste asking opinion in Italian]